Saturday, August 17, 2024

 It's been a long time since I have seen a 24-hour race, so I look forward to seeing how Tiny and Martin will go with their exploits this week.

 Tiny is still nervous about having to drive part of the race, but Martin reassures him, explaining the schedule they will drive to.
-There is a clever bit of exposition at this stage with the race organiser explaining the rules to the pair, and educating any reader who might not be familiar with how a 24-hour race works.
+There is a clever bit of exposition at this stage, with the race organiser explaining the rules to the pair and educating any reader who might not be familiar with how a 24-hour race works.

 The race starts with the competitors running to their cars.
 Martin wins the footrace and is away first.
-It doesn't count for much, as there are various classes of cars on the track, and soon most of the fast sporty cars have gone by.
-Martin isn't too concerned, they only need to win the Mini class they are in.
+It doesn't count for much, as there are various classes of cars on the track, and soon most of the fast, sporty cars have gone by.
+Martin isn't too concerned; they only need to win the Mini class they are in.

 After six hours, Martin comes into the pits to swap drivers.
 He has built a handy lead and tells the nervous Tiny just to do his best to maintain the lead.
 Tiny takes this advice and roars out onto the track, while Martin looks at the table and sees that he has entirely forgotten his orange juice, coffee, chewing gum and gloves!
-He can only hope that does better on the track.
+He can only hope that he does better on the track.

-There was a lot to like here, and several moments of pure joy.
+There was a lot to like here and several moments of pure joy.
 As the boys are preparing the car, Tiny shows Martin that he has installed a device to hold their coffee cups and juice while they are driving.
-Tiny is ahead of the times and wasted on the pages here, he should be working for a car manufacturer.
+Tiny is ahead of the times and wasted on the pages here; he should be working for a car manufacturer.
 A cup holder in a car, who could imagine such a thing - it's bound to catch on.
 The dialogue between Martin and Tiny before the race was outstanding, with Tiny all nerves and Martin trying to reassure him.
-It had a natural flow to to it, and in a world full of bravado it harked back to a simpler time when men were men and Tiny was a nervous wreck.
-These softer moments between the two friends mean much more to me after accumulating fifty years of life experience, I find I am reading the comic differently from when I was a boy.
+It had a natural flow to it, and in a world full of bravado, it harked back to a simpler time when men were men and Tiny was a nervous wreck.
+These softer moments between the two friends mean much more to me after accumulating fifty years of life experience.
+I find I am reading the comic differently from when I was a boy.
 I used to jump from action to action, always craving some excitement on the page, whereas now I like these quiet moments and taking pleasure in the two friends just spending time together.
 It mirrors my own life and the good friends I have, and it is always a treat to see it appear on these pages.

 Rating: 8/10